 Leukemia & Lymphoma Awareness month goes beyond wearing a colored ribbon or taping a flyer in a clinic window.
-Doctors should be attuned to differentials and patients should voice concerns over unexplained symptoms—perhaps insisting on accurate testing rather than empirical evaluations.
+Doctors should be attuned to differentials and patients must voice concerns over unexplained symptoms—perhaps insisting on accurate testing rather than empirical evaluations.

 Lymphoma is a cancer of the lymphocytes (white blood cells) that typically play a key role in fighting infection.
 The lymphatic system is part of the circulatory system, comprising a network of conduits called lymphatic vessels that carry a clear fluid called lymph towards the heart.
 Collections of lymph nodes are found in the neck, underarms, chest, abdomen, and groin.
 Lymphatic tissue is also located in other parts of the body, including the stomach, skin, and small intestine.
 Beyond oncology, a multidisciplinary approach enlisting experts in cardiology, dermatology, rheumatology, neurology, immunology, and vision care is useful to optimally manage patients with rare or complex neoplasms.

 There are two broad types of lymphoma—Hodgkin lymphoma (HL) or non-Hodgkin lymphoma (NHL) and many subclassifications.
 The main difference between HL and NHL is in the specific lymphocyte each involves.
 Because of so many variations, it is not uncommon for medical practitioners to offer differing diagnosis for the same symptoms or even lab results.
 In fact, a second opinion of pathologist biopsy interpretation (whether negative or positive) may be equally, if not more, important than a second opinion for an oncologist’s treatment plan.
 Differences between malignant and benign cells can be subtle and interpretations can be subjective.